Hey, why isn’t Comstock Mining Inc on the map?

 Despite its history in the County CMI was granted a 10-year extension to its Special Use Permit.
 The Storey County Commission’s generous impulse — previously observed in the $172,000 in discreet goodbye gifts to retiring county employees — were manifested when CMI requested the extension.
 The Commissioners were not inclined to judge the company’s dismal performance, and no-one from the community wasted the time required to speak in opposition to the gift.
-In Storey County, citizens who wish to make a public comment have — questions are no longer allowed — to sit for hours before being allowed to speak for a limited amount of time to Commissioners whose interest in listening is minimal at best.
+In Storey County, citizens who wish to make a public comment — questions are no longer allowed — have to sit for hours before being allowed to speak for a limited amount of time to Commissioners whose interest in listening is minimal at best.

 This attitude and the atmosphere it creates has prompted the locals to file law suits as a better way to get the attention of the Commissioners.

 As for the local media, the Comstock Chronicle, another gift from Bill Fain to the community, has lately become weak, scrawny and tamer than ever.
 Fortunately, In recent years we’ve had VC Highlands resident Nicole Barde as an acerbic witness to the Commissioners’ behavior.
 In February 2017 the Barde Blog was joined by The Storey Teller, published online by Sam Toll from Gold Hill.
-At last some light is shining into some of Storey County’s dark crevices.
+At last some light is shining into some of Storey County’s darker crevices.

 In Lyon County District Court, Monday morning May 13; CMI stock at 23¢